lianghuanjia/655-Final-Project-Load-Balancer/README.md

+##Instruction to set up the code running environment

 1. Set up a geni node using rspec or create a node in GENI on your own.
 Remember to give the node a public IP to route to. https://github.com/lianghuanjia/655-Final-Project-Load-Balancer/blob/main/Middle%20Server%20Rspec